TurkeyMcMac/space/README.txt

 This is a game about, you guessed it, shooting stuff.
 It is set in space.

 CONTROLS:
-Because of the limitations of reading keys from stdin, the following controls may seem strange.
+Because of the limitations of reading keys as a string of bytes, the following controls may seem strange.

 Movement:
 	W: Move forward